scalacenter/platform/sbt-platform/docs/sbt-platform.md

 ### Common general settings and tasks

-This section includes settings and tasks of all the sbt plugins `sbt-platform` depends on.
+This section includes the most important settings and tasks of the sbt plugins the `sbt-platform` depends on.

 | Settings | Description | Type | Default |
 | ------------- | ------------- | ---- | ---- |